-The U.S. Vice President Kamala Harris pledged $1 billion for women empowerment in Ghana following her two-day visit to the west African State.
+U.S. Vice President Kamala Harris pledged $1 billion for women empowerment in Ghana following her two-day visit to the west African State.

-The announcement was made during a round-table meeting with six Ghanaian female entrepreneurs.
+America’s VP announced the funding during a round-table meeting with six Ghanaian female entrepreneurs.

 “This investment represents more than $1 billion dollars that are being dedicated to advance women’s economic participation across the African continent,” said Harris.